 Dumping occurs when goods are sold to importers in Canada at prices that are lower than the selling price of comparable goods in the country of export or when goods are sold to Canada at unprofitable prices.
 The amount of dumping on imported goods may be offset by the application of "anti-dumping" duty.

 What is subsidizing?

 Subsidizing occurs when goods imported into Canada benefit from foreign government financial assistance.
 The amount of subsidizing on imported goods may be offset by the application of "countervailing" duty.

 Examples of subsidies:

-A critical factor is whether the dumped or subsidized imports are causing injury or threatening injury to the Canadian industry.
+A critical factor is whether the dumped or subsidized imports are causing injury or retardation or are threatening to cause injury to the Canadian industry.
 Injury may be shown by:

-The Canadian International Trade Tribunal is responsible for establishing if the dumping or subsidizing of imported goods is causing injury to Canadian industry.
-A positive injury decision by the Tribunal provides the authority for the CBSA to impose anti-dumping or countervailing duty on dumped or subsidized imports.
+The CITT is responsible for establishing if the dumping or subsidizing of imported goods is causing injury to Canadian industry.
+A positive injury decision by the CITT provides the authority for the CBSA to impose anti-dumping or countervailing duty on dumped or subsidized imports.